Venous Drainage of the Head and Neck

 If it is severed, in an injury such as a knife slash, its lumen is held open – this is due to the thick layer of investing fascia (for more information see Fascial Layers of the Neck).
 Air will be drawn into the vein, producing cyanosis, and can stop blood flow through the right atrium.
 This is a medical emergency, managed by the application of pressure to the wound – stopping the bleeding, and the entry of air.

 The anterior jugular veins vary from person to person.
 They are paired veins, which drain the anterior aspect of the neck.
 Often they will communicate via a jugular venous arch.
 The anterior jugular veins descend down the midline of the neck, emptying into the subclavian vein.

 Internal Jugular Vein

-The internal jugular vein (IJV) begins in the cranial cavity, as a continuation of the sigmoid sinus (see dural venous sinuses below).
-The initial part of the IJV is dilated, and is known as the superior bulb.
-The vein exits the skull via the jugular foramen.
+The internal jugular vein (IJV) begins in the cranial cavity as a continuation of the sigmoid sinus.
+The initial part of the internal jugular vein is dilated and is known as the superior bulb.
+It exits the skull via the jugular foramen.

-In the neck, the internal jugular vein descends within the carotid sheath, deep to the sternocleidomastoid, and lateral to the common carotid artery.
-At the bottom of the neck, posteriorly to the sternal end of the clavicle, the IVJ combines with the subclavian vein to form the brachiocephalic vein.
-Immediately before its termination, the inferior end of internal jugular vein dilates, to form the inferior bulb of the IJV.
+In the neck, the internal jugular vein descends within the carotid sheath, deep to the sternocleidomastoid muscle and lateral to the common carotid artery.
+At the base of the neck, posteriorly to the sternal end of the clavicle, the IJV combines with the subclavian vein to form the brachiocephalic vein.
+Immediately prior to this, the inferior end of internal jugular vein dilates to form the inferior bulb.
 It has a valve that stops back-flow of blood.